 Most guidelines recommend that people with IBD receive an initial colonoscopy earlier than people with no risk factors for colon cancer.
 Schedules for follow-up colonoscopies are based on various risk factors.
 Some of these risk factors include:

-Intestinal Infections: IBD can increase susceptibility to Clostridium difficile, a species of intestinal bacteria that causes severe diarrhea.
+IBD can increase susceptibility to Clostridium difficile, a species of intestinal bacteria that causes severe diarrhea.
 It is usually acquired in a hospital.
-However, studies indicate that C. difficile infection is increasing among people with IBD including outside of hospital settings.
+However, studies indicate that C difficile infection is increasing among people with IBD including outside of hospital settings.
 People with ulcerative colitis are at particularly high risk.

 Complications outside the Intestine

-Emotional Factors: Living with Crohn disease can pose many emotional challenges.
+Living with Crohn disease can pose many emotional challenges.
 Feelings of frustration, humiliation, and loss of control are common.
-Although symptoms can be emotionally stressful, and symptom flare ups are sometimes associated with stressful life events, there is no evidence that stress or psychological factors cause IBD.
+Although symptoms can be emotionally stressful, and symptom flare-ups are sometimes associated with stressful life events, there is no evidence that stress or psychological factors cause IBD.

 The outlook for Crohn disease varies widely.
-Crohn disease can range from being mild (when limited Crohn disease occurs only around the anus) or it can be very severe.
+Crohn disease can range from mild (when limited Crohn disease occurs only around the anus) to very severe.
 Some people may experience only one episode while others have chronic problems.

 Most people with Crohn disease experience periodic recurrences of symptoms, but sometimes disease-free periods can last for years or decades.
 Although Crohn disease cannot be cured, treatments are available that can offer significant help.
 Many people do eventually require surgery.
 Crohn disease is rarely a direct cause of death, and most people can live a normal lifespan with this condition.